ErpNetDocs/webclient/introduction/how-to/access-permission-field.md

 ![picture](pictures/three_dots.png)

 > [!TIP]
-> You can click the **Square button** of the **Files** panel to use it in full-screen mode.
+> Click the **Square button** of the **Files** panel to use it in full-screen mode.

-2. Within the detail settings, locate the **Access Permission** field and expand its dropdown menu.
+2. Within the Detail settings, locate the **Access Permission** field and expand its dropdown menu.

-   This will reveal a list of options:
+   The following rules can be enforced:

-   * **Creators only** - the file will remain visible exclusively to the person who attached it
+   * **Creators only** - the file will be visible exclusively to the person who uploaded it
-   * **Internal users** - the file will be visible to the creator and all internal users belonging to the same enterprise company
+   * **Internal users** - the file will be visible to its creator and all internal users belonging to the same enterprise company
-   * **Internal users + external users** - the file will be visible to the creator, internal users, and external users.
+   * **Internal users + external users** - the file will be visible to its creator, internal users, and external users.

 ![picture](pictures/per_access_options.png)

-Once you modify the **Access Permission** field, your changes will take effect instantly.
+Once you modify the **Access Permission** field of a document attachment, your changes will take effect instantly.